Production Manager Services

 Operational command across Korea's busiest production hubs

-Here is how this works in practice.
-Production managers working through our South Korea roster have built their careers on the shoulders of the K-drama and Korean cinema surge.
-They bring a level of live care that global producers consistently flag as a key reason productions in Korea finish on schedule.
-Our PMs have credits across Studio Dragon, JTBC Studios and CJ ENM features.
+Production managers on our South Korea roster have built their careers on the rise of K-drama and Korean cinema.
+They bring a level of on-set care that global producers often praise.
+It is a key reason shoots in Korea finish on schedule.
+Our PMs hold credits across Studio Dragon, JTBC Studios and CJ ENM features.

-Here is the short of it.
 Many have worked with the production arms of HYBE, SM, JYP and YG on music and entertainment content.
-They are fluent in KOFIC records, know the Korea Location Incentive of up to 30 percent on qualifying spend, handle Korea Heritage Service approvals for palace filming at Gyeongbokgung and Changdeokgung.
-Handle the Ministry of National Defense permits needed for drone work over Seoul's restricted airspace.
+They are fluent in KOFIC records.
+They know the Korea Location Incentive of up to 30 percent on qualifying spend.
+They handle Korea Heritage Service approvals for palace filming at Gyeongbokgung and Changdeokgung.
+They also clear the Ministry of National Defense permits for drone work over Seoul's off-limits airspace.

-Here is the breakdown.
-On a shooting day, a Korean production manager from our network keeps the daily ops moving across call sheets, basecamp logistics, transport coordination and teams escalations, while feeding accurate status reports back to the line producer and showrunner.
-They have established relationships with crew across the The DMC hub pool, Busan Cinema Studios, Art Service Studios in Goyang, the Seoul Studio Tricky and CJ Powercast facilities.
+On a shooting day, a Korean production manager from our network keeps the work moving.
+They handle call sheets, basecamp logistics, transport planning and team escalations.
+They feed clear status reports to the line producer and showrunner.
+Each one holds ready crew ties across the DMC hub pool, Busan Cinema Studios, Art Service Studios in Goyang, the Seoul Studio Complex and CJ Powercast facilities.

-They know the live rhythms of shooting across Seoul, Busan, Incheon, Jeju, Paju and Namyangju.
-We match production managers to projects based on scale, budget envelope, format and the specific incentive structure being pursued, making sure the person stepping in already knows the regulatory and union frameworks your production will sit inside throughout principal photography in Korea.
+They know the live rhythm of shooting across Seoul, Busan, Incheon, Jeju, Paju and Namyangju.
+We match production managers to projects by scale, budget, format and the exact incentive in play.
+That way the person stepping in already knows the legal and union rules.
+Your production sits inside those rules through principal photography in Korea.

 ACT 03